 Photo: press materials

 Jacek Borcuch is the director of "Dolce Fine Giornata".
 This is his third film, which was selected to the Sundance Film Festival.
 In 2013, "Lasting" took part in an international competition, and in 2009 "All That I Love" was the first Polish title presented in the main competition at the festival.
 The script was written in cooperation between Jacek Borcuch and the writer Szczepan Twardoch, the author of the books "Morfina", "Król" and the winner of the Nike Award.
 This is his screenwriting debut.
 The producer of the film is Marta Habior from No Sugar Films.
-Michał Dymek is responsible for pictures ("Best Fireworks Ever"), and Elwira Pluta for the set design ("Panic Attack").
+Michał Dymek is responsible for cinematography ("Best Fireworks Ever"), and Elwira Pluta for the set design ("Panic Attack").
 The main role is played by Krystyna Janda.
 She is partnered by Kasia Smutniak, who can currently be seen in the movie "Loro" by Paolo Sorrentino.
 The film is co-financed by the Polish Film Institute.
-The movie's premiere is scheduled for 2019.
+The theatrical release is scheduled for 2019.

 The Sundance Festival is one of the most important independent cinema festivals in the world.
 The event, invented by actor Robert Redford, has been taking place in Park City, Utah, USA since 1978.